MACD Histogram Trading Strategy in 2025 (Rules, Setup, Backtest, Example)

 We describe the trading rules both in plain English and by using a chart:

 Entry is on the close.
-The exit is on the first day when the close is higher than the day before.
-Here is an example (exit was on the close the day after because the ETF rose in price):
+The exit is on the first day when the close is higher than before.
+Here is an example (the exit was on the close the day after because the ETF rose in price):

 For short it is vice versa.
 However, long is a lot better than short.
 In general, short is a lot more difficult to trade.